Yakut nationalism: Period of the Russian Federation

+n 2022, Yakut activist Aikhal Ammosov was subjected to multiple administrative and criminal proceedings.
+He was fined for anti-war graffiti under hooliganism statutes, including for the inscription “Yakutia will be free” on a banner commemorating the centenary of the Yakut ASSR.
+He was later charged under legislation prohibiting the “discrediting” of the Russian Armed Forces for displaying the slogan “No to War” in Russian, Yakut, and English.
+Following his arrest, Ammosov was held in a detention facility for five days.
+Ammosov later stated that he was subjected to threats and the use of force while in custody.
+He subsequently left Russia and relocated to Kazakhstan, where he was later reported missing after being detained by unidentified individuals.
+Acquaintances stated that he had previously been questioned by Kazakh law enforcement authorities.

 During the Russian invasion of Ukraine, at least four convictions have been handed down in Yakutia under the article on "discrediting the Russian Armed Forces".
 Three residents of Yakutia were convicted for calling for peace on social networks, one - for a solitary picket.
 The trials were held in closed mode.

 Despite threats from the authorities, Yakutian activists do not give up and continue their guerrilla war for an independent Yakutia.
 Yurt Community is a London-based anti-war movement of indigenous peoples of Russia.
 Its representative Lidia Grigorieva spoke about the launch of the "Indigenous Languages Navigator" - a unified platform for the preservation and distribution of educational and other materials for learning the languages of various ethnic groups of Russia.

 With the outbreak of hostilities in Ukraine, the call for the decolonization of Russia became one of the most prominent political slogans.
 During wartime, inequality has only increased, manifested in the mass conscription of soldiers from the national republics, in everyday racism, and in the lack of political voice of many peoples, including Yakuts.

 Activists from the national republics have named 2023 "The Year of Decolonization of Russia."
 Their goal is to prove that the Sakha region has never voluntarily become part of Russia and should be autonomous.
 In addition, they emphasize that Russia is pursuing a violent policy towards indigenous peoples who do not want to participate in the war against Ukraine.